On the size of the singular set of minimizing harmonic maps: Abstract

 \section{Abstract}

-We consider minimizing harmonic maps from $\Omega \subset \R^3$ into the unit sphere $\S^2$ and extend Almgren and Lieb's linear law on the bound of the singular set as well as Hardt and Lin's stability theorem for singularities.
-Both results are shown to hold with weaker hypotheses, i.e., only assuming that the trace of our map lies in the fractional space $W^{s,p}$ with $s \in (\frac{1}{2},1]$ and $p \in [2,\infty)$ satisfying $sp \geq 2$.
+We consider minimizing harmonic maps $u$ from $\Omega \subset \R^n$ into a closed Riemannian manifold $\n$ and prove: \begin{enumerate} \item an extension to $n \geq 4$ of Almgren and Lieb's linear law.
+That is, if the fundamental group of the target manifold $\n$ is finite, we have

+\item an extension of Hardt and Lin's stability theorem.
+Namely, assuming that the target manifold is $\n=\S^2$ we obtain that the singular set of $u$ is stable under small $W^{1,n-1}$-perturbations of the boundary data. \end{enumerate} In dimension $n=3$ both results are shown to hold with weaker hypotheses, i.e., only assuming that the trace of our map lies in the fractional space $W^{s,p}$ with $s \in (\frac{1}{2},1]$ and $p \in [2,\infty)$ satisfying $sp \geq 2$.
+We also discuss sharpness.

 \subjclass[2010]{58E20, 35J57, 35J50, 35B30}